Frequently Asked Questions

 CCE supports the attainment of academic, personal, and professional growth through civic engagement to develop active and engaged citizens.
 TOP

-The new 'Service On the Spot' initiative, sponsored by CCE, makes it easier than ever to become involved and make an impact on campus and in the Greater Binghamton community.
 The best way to start participating is to sign up for the weekly e-newsletter, Campus and Community Connections, that lists many opportunities to volunteer, work on projects, internships, conferences, and related scholarships and awards.
 If a specific interest in not found in the newsletter, explore the searchable service listings database on the CCE website.
 You can search by keywords, fields of interest, bus access, as well as many other categories.

 If you are looking for something specific that you do not see in the e-newsletter, explore the searchable service listings database on the Center for Civic Engagement website.
 You can search by keywords, fields of interest, paid/unpaid as well as many other categories.
 As always, you are also welcome to stop by the CCE office to find out more.
 TOP